Amila3951/Visit-Balkans/README.md

 ## Layout and Content
 ### Header
-The header features a sleek navigation menu with links to "Home, "Sign Up" and "Balkan Highlights".
+The header features a sleek navigation menu with links to "Home", "Sign Up" and "Balkan Highlights".
 Upon hovering over each link, a subtle underline effect gracefully appears, enhancing the user experience and guiding them towards their desired section of the website.
 - A title ("Visit Balkans") that links back to the homepage.
 - A navigation menu with links to:
   - **Home**: The current page.
-  - **Sign Up**: The "Sign Up" link in the navigation menu is designed to take the user to the signup section within the same webpage.
-When clicked, it will automatically scroll the page down to the section where the signup form is located, allowing the user to quickly access and complete the form without having to manually scroll through the page.
+  - **Sign Up**: The "Sign Up" link in the navigation menu is designed to take the user to the Sign up section within the same webpage.
+When clicked, it will automatically scroll the page down to the section where the Sign up form is located, allowing the user to quickly access and complete the form without having to manually scroll through the page.
   - **Balkan Highlights**: The "Balkan Highlights" link in the navigation menu is a hyperlink that, when clicked, will take the user to a new webpage called "gallery.html".
 This page is expected to contain a collection of images showcasing the beauty and diversity of the Balkan region.

 The header, featuring the logo and navigation menu, remains fixed at the top of the screen throughout the user's scrolling journey, ensuring easy access and navigation.
-This design choice is inspired by the Love Running project's emphasis on user-friendly interfaces and intuitive navigation.
+This design choice is inspired by the Love Running project's emphasis on user - friendly interfaces and intuitive navigation.

 ![Header](assets/images/header.png)